Helioviewer-Project/JHelioviewer-SWHV/docs/jhv-heliocentric-3d-data-interface.md

 produces:

 - `coconut-corona-density-16.fits`, a compressed scalar density volume;
-- `coconut-corona-field-lines.glb`, a scene of traced magnetic field lines.
+- `coconut-corona-scene.glb`, a scene containing traced magnetic field lines, a triangulated heliospheric current sheet, and point markers at the inner and outer boundary endpoints of open field lines.

 Qorona can export the same class of traced field lines directly as SunJSON, which is the simpler product when JHV is the only consumer.
 This example uses GLB specifically to demonstrate the general scene interface and to keep the